isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 ### Rental Relief Framework for SMEs and NPOs in 2020 ###

 <u>Important Note</u>: The Rental Relief Framework covered periods from April to May 2020 or April to July 2020.
 The acceptance of applications has concluded.
+For information on the Rental Waiver Framework 2021, which covers the period of 5 to 18 August 2021, please refer to https://www.go.gov.sg/rwf2021.

 The COVID-19 (Temporary Measures) (Amendment) Act (“Act”) that was passed in Parliament on 5 June 2020 provided a rental relief framework for Small and Medium Enterprises (SMEs) and specified non-profit organisations (NPOs).
 This framework came into force on 31 July 2020.